jamesrouse1/portfolio/README.md

 - Employed logistic regression for binary classification, emphasizing model evaluation metrics like accuracy, specificity, sensitivity, and ROC curves.
 - Introduced K-Nearest Neighbors (KNN) for predictive modeling.
 - Emphasized clear and informative data visualization throughout the project.

+## Data
+The data for this project is in the file kidney_stone.csv, which is located in this repository.

 ### Project Goal
 The primary goal of this project is to create a practical tool for early kidney stone detection and intervention.